 Free Instrument Lending Program for Young People

-Working with bluegrass associations and music teachers, Play It Forward!, the Bluegrass Heritage Foundation’s Instrument Lending Program, helps foster music literacy and performance skills in deserving young people (ages 8-21) by providing no-cost access to the primary bluegrass musical instruments such as mandolins, fiddles, banjos, guitars, and resonator guitars.
+Working with bluegrass associations and music teachers, Play It Forward!®, the Bluegrass Heritage Foundation Instrument Lending Program, helps foster music literacy and performance skills in deserving young people (ages 8-21) by providing no-cost access to the primary bluegrass musical instruments such as mandolins, fiddles, banjos, guitars, and resonator guitars.
 Here’s a short video about the program:

 As part of the Play It Forward! program, the Foundation works with local bluegrass clubs and associations to find musicians and music teachers who are willing to become mentors for young people who wish to borrow starter instruments under the program.

 The Play It Forward! program operates much like your public library:

 • Young people are asked to complete an application and provide parental consent to participation

 • The estimated value of the instrument will be stated in an agreement that encourages responsibility for the instrument by the borrower.

 • Participants are expected to send a thank-you note to the instrument donor, if applicable, or to the Foundation.

 In addition, participants are asked to locate a mentor in their area who will assist them in learning the basics of their instrument and the etiquette of playing with others in a disciplined musical environment.

 Because maintaining instruments is necessary to keeping them easy and fun to play (and to keeping them viable for many years), the Foundation maintains a fund for the maintenance and upkeep of program instruments.
 The Foundation coordinates with the participants and with their mentors to make sure that the instruments are properly cared for over time.